Everything you need to know about bugs, bees, lizards, snakes, alligators and other wildlife at Disney World and in Orlando.

 You’ll also see ducks and birds hanging around wherever there’s food outdoors.
 The ducks can get very bold if they think you may have food.
 Poolside, they’ll hang around your lounge chair, giving you the “poor hungry me” look.
 If you feed them, you’ll attract more, and once they know you’ll give them food, chances of them leaving are slim.

 There are times when the birds can get really aggressive, swooping down and snatching a piece of unprotected food on your table.
 We’ve experienced this while hanging at the pool, and also while eating in the parks.

-You’ll catch site of the more exotic Florida birds once in a while, especially while you’re riding down the river ways on the open sided boats.
+You’ll catch sight of the more exotic Florida birds once in a while, especially while you’re riding down the river ways on the open sided boats.
 There are other types of animals in the area, but we’ve never caught sight of them.
-Although we’ve never seen a snake while at Disney, but they are occasionally spotted.

 For more Disney World planning tips, check out this page:

 Are you looking for a Travel Agent?
 Do you have special needs or extra challenges?
 If so, consider using one that knows Disney World well and has experience with special needs travel.
 Visit our Travel Agent page here to learn more.

 Ask any questions, share your knowledge, and just enjoy getting to know other Disney fanatics in our Facebook group called Walt Disney World Made Easy for Everyone.

 GET UPDATES, NEWS & TIPS (IT’S FREE!!!)
 Plus get a Free Disney World Planning Schedule Form.

 Sign up below to stay updated on the newest information, tips and tricks to help you plan your perfect Disney World trip!